 Hourly bookings access grants are consumed by the process of creating a booking in Optix.

-'Daily check-ins' provide days of access to the facility, and are not tied to a particular space or resource.
-For example, if your venue operates on a hot desking policy where users can come in, let you know they are present and then use any available hot desk without needing to make a booking then you will want to use this access type.
+'Daily check-ins' provide days of access to the facility, and are not tied to a particular resource.
+For example, if your organization operates on a hot desking policy where users can come in, let you know they are present and then use any available hot desk without needing to make a booking then you will want to use this access type.

 Since there is no associated booking, consuming a day of use on a 'daily check-ins' plan requires users to check in from the home screen of their app in order to deduct the day of use from their plan.

 Note: If a user has more than one plan assigned to them with daily check-in access, the first plan where a check-in would be be deducted from is the plan that has a monthly or yearly billing cadence, followed by any one-time plans.

 A single plan can involve both 'hourly bookings' access and 'daily check-ins' access.
 Consider the following example: